KirillK90/medvedica/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.1 =
+* New: Generate a unique link for attendees to "unregister" from an event by adding the template {unregister-link} in the confirmation email.
+* New: Setting (and hook) for custom formatting of phone numbers.
+Change format of 10 digit numbers at the bottom of the "Form" tab.
+Read about further customization [here](https://roundupwp.com/faq/format-phone-numbers/).
+* New: Translations for front-end text added for Dutch (nl_NL) and Italian (it_IT).
+* New: Added columns to the rtec_registrations table in the database to record user id and create a unique key for attendees to unregister.
+* New: Added button to dismiss all new notices.
+Appears in the toolbar on the "Registrations" tab when a "new" notice exists.
+* Tweak: By default, all new registrations will appear right away in the attendee list.
+You can enable an option to review a submission before they appear on the "Form" tab.
+* Fix: Better filtering of events in the "Overview" when registrations are disabled by default.

 = 2.0.4 =
 * Tweak: Menu slug changed for admin pages to accommodate custom uses.
 You may need to close and reopen your browser window if seeing message "You do not have sufficient permissions to access this page".
 * Tweak: Data and settings will not be removed on uninstall if the "Pro" version is active even if the options to preserve settings and registrations is unchecked.